 - Potential applicants should download the guidelines for correct committee selection before submitting their application.
 The Chair of the Dental School Ethics Committee (email@example.com) can provide advice on which committee is appropriate for the study.

 - Applicants should be familiar with the guidelines regarding research on women of childbearing potential.

 ALL STUDIES INVOLVING PATIENTS OF THE DUBLIN DENTAL UNIVERSITY HOSPITAL REQUIRE THE APPROVAL OF THE CLINICAL DIRECTOR (Dr Thérèse Garvey firstname.lastname@example.org) PRIOR TO SUBMISSION TO THE ABOVE COMMITTEES.

 School of Dental Science Ethics Committee

-The committee consists of members of academic staff, the School Director of Research, Dr Jeffrey O'Sullivan, and the committee secretary.
+The committee consists of members of academic staff and the committee secretary.